timholy/SnoopCompile.jl/docs/src/snoopr.md

 - any invalidated methods you need for the functionality in your package will have to be recompiled.
   This will lead to a direct (and occasionally large) slowdown for your package.
-- invalidations by your dependencies (packages you rely on) can block precompilation of methods in your package, preventing you from taking advantage of some the other features of SnoopCompile.
+- invalidations by your dependencies (packages you rely on) can block precompilation of methods in your package, preventing you from taking advantage of some of the other features of SnoopCompile.
 - even if you don't need the invalidated code for your package, any invalidations triggered by your package might harm packages that depend on yours.